Pros and Cons of both platforms

 Some of TradingView’s advantages include:

-- The community
+• The community

-- No registration
+• No registration

-- Almost every instrument
+• Almost every instrument

 The community

-One of the biggest advantage that TradingView has over MT4 is its community.
+One of the biggest advantages that TradingView has over MT4 is its community.
 In fact, when comparing MT4 vs TradingView, it is impossible not to mention the community.
 People with lots of experience sometimes make guide posts or just showcase how they conducted research and analyzed the charts.
-Trading community can greatly improve skills of novice traders.
+Trading community can greatly improve the skills of novice traders.
 Having a large trading community not only produces learning opportunities, but also increases traders' motivation.

 No registration